 Hydrocephalus is a condition in which the essential cerebrospinal fluid that surrounds your brain can’t escape from your skull as it normally would, causing a buildup of pressure that can lead to serious medical problems.
-The highly qualified team at Neurosurgical Specialists of West County in St. Louis, MO, has considerable experience treating patients who have hydrocephalus, successfully using surgical interventions to help cerebrospinal fluid drain away.
+The highly qualified team at Neurosurgical Specialists of West County in St. Louis has considerable experience treating patients who have hydrocephalus, successfully using surgical interventions to help cerebrospinal fluid drain away.
 Call the practice today to find out more.

 Hydrocephalus is a condition where cerebrospinal fluid (CSF) builds up, causing the ventricles in your brain to widen, which puts pressure on the brain tissues.

 CSF is a vital component of the brain and spinal cord.
 It cushions your brain and protects it from damage, delivers nutrients to your brain and removes waste products, and compensates for changes in the amount of blood within your brain.

 All these functions are essential to life, but if the balance between production and absorption of CSF gets disrupted, then the fluid itself can build up and become a life-threatening problem.

 The cause of hydrocephalus isn’t always clear.
 It may develop following problems such as:

 There may be genetic abnormalities that are preventing CSF from draining away as it should, or hydrocephalus can be a feature of developmental disorders like spina bifida.